DanMcInerney/LANs.py/README.md

 Also can be used to continuosly jam nearby WiFi networks.
 This has an approximate range of a 1 block radius, but this can vary based off of the strength of your WiFi card.

-Prereqs: Linux, python-scapy, python-nfqueue (nfqueue-bindings 0.4-3), aircrack-ng, python-twisted, BeEF (optional), and a wireless card capable of promiscuous mode if you choose not to use the -ip option
+Prereqs: Linux, python-scapy, python-nfqueue (nfqueue-bindings 0.4-3), aircrack-ng, python-twisted, BeEF (optional), nmap, nbtscan, and a wireless card capable of promiscuous mode if you choose not to use the -ip option

 Tested on Kali 1.0.
 In the following examples 192.168.0.5 will be the attacking machine and 192.168.0.10 will be the victim.